espwangning/esp-chip-errata-test-pr-syn/docs/en/03-errata-description/shared/rmt-idle-level-cannot-be-controlled.rst

 Description
 ^^^^^^^^^^^

-In {IDF_TARGET_NAME}’s RMT module, if the continuous TX mode is enabled, it is expected that the data transmission stops after the data is sent for RMT_TX_LOOP_NUM_CHn rounds, and after that, the signal level in idle state should be controlled by the “level” field of the end-marker.
+In {IDF_TARGET_NAME}'s RMT module, if the continuous TX mode is enabled, it is expected that the data transmission stops after the data is sent for RMT_TX_LOOP_NUM_CHn rounds, and after that, the signal level in idle state should be controlled by the "level" field of the end-marker.

-However, in real situation, after the data transmission stops, the channel’s idle state signal level is not controlled by the “level” field of the end-marker, but by the level in the data wrapped back, which is indeterminate.
+However, in real situation, after the data transmission stops, the channel's idle state signal level is not controlled by the "level" field of the end-marker, but by the level in the data wrapped back, which is indeterminate.

 Workarounds
 ^^^^^^^^^^^